CNR-Area-Bologna-Dario-Nobili-Library/talaria/README.md

 You can check if the Elasticsearch server is running by accessing `https://${API_DOMAIN}:9200`.
 The default password for the user `elastic` is `password` (stored in `.env` as `ELASTIC_PASSWORD`).

+There is the cluster health monitoring through Metricbeat (user `metricbeat_internal` with password stored in `.env` as `METRICBEAT_PASSWORD`).
+It is possible to access monitoring through Kibana.

 Now you'll need an API key to allow the communication between Laravel and Elasticsearch.
 Log into Kibana `https://${API_DOMAIN}:5601`, with user `elastic` and password `password`.
 Access the "Dev Tools" and paste the following API call:

 ```json